 - Clarified Butter (Ghee) = 0 carbs, 12.5g fat, 0g protein

-We make a variety of flavored compound butter recipes to add to our meat dishes.
+We make various flavored compound butter recipes to add to our meat dishes.

 How Many Carbs In Yoghurt

-Personally, I avoid yoghurt on a ketogenic diet.
-The carbs in yoghurt throw me out of ketosis, I’m quite sensitive to sudden carbohydrate intake.
+Personally, I avoid yogurt on a ketogenic diet.
+The carbs in yogurt throw me out of ketosis.
+I’m quite sensitive to sudden carbohydrate intake.

-But the number of carbs in yoghurt may fit in with your low carb diet if ketosis isn’t what you’re aiming for.
+But the number of carbs in yogurt may fit in with your low-carb diet if ketosis isn’t what you’re aiming for.

-The best low carbohydrate option for LCHF diets is full-fat Greek yoghurt.
+The best low carbohydrate option for LCHF diets is full-fat Greek yogurt.